Disney Wonder: History

+In October 2023 Disney Wonder began a new itinerary from Australia sailing to out of Sydney to Auckland, Brisbane and Melbourne.
+She arrived in Sydney via Honolulu, Hawaii in October 2023 and will return to Vancouver in March 2024.
+She will then go back to San Diego, where she will offer 3-day and 4-day Baja, and 7-day Mexican Riviera cruises, then go back to Vancouver from San Diego for 7-day Alaskan round trips.
+Then she will travel back to Australia in October, and come back to Honolulu and Vancouver in February 2025.

 Recreation

 Entertainment

-Entertainment on Disney Wonder includes live Broadway-style shows with many Disney characters at the Walt Disney Theater, the Buena Vista movie theater, which features both Disney films and first-run movies, several night clubs and lounges, several pools, and many Disney-themed parties and celebrations, including a Sail-Away Celebration, Pirate Night, and sometimes a Marvel or Star Wars Day at Sea.
+Entertainment on Disney Wonder includes live Broadway-style shows (Frozen, The Golden Mickeys and Disney Dreams) with many Disney characters at the Walt Disney Theater, the Buena Vista movie theater, which features both Disney films and first-run movies, several night clubs and lounges, several pools, and many Disney-themed parties and celebrations, including a Sail-Away Celebration, Pirate Night, Frozen Night (for Alaskan cruises) and sometimes a Marvel or Star Wars Day at Sea.

 On the ship's forward funnel, there is a 24-by-14 foot LED screen known as the Funnel Vision, due to its location on the rear of one of the ship's funnels, where guests can watch various movies and shows either from the deck or from inside Goofy's Pool.

 Youth Activities

-Children 3-12 can spend time at the Oceaneer Club and the Oceaneer Lab, which are connected by a passageway.
+Children 3-10 can spend time at the Oceaneer Club and the Oceaneer Lab, which are connected by a passageway.
 The Club provides a slide, multiple TVs, dress up clothing, and counselor-led activities.
 The Lab provides video games, computers, cooking classes, and TV time geared towards the older end of that age bracket.
 Children receive an RFID badge when registered that allows the cruise staff to know the child's location in the activity areas, and to help with Check-in and Checkout.
 Tweens ages 11–14 can enjoy the Edge on deck 9, where they can watch movies, play games, enjoy arts and crafts and more with other cruisers their age.
 Finally, the Vibe exists in the funnel on deck 11 for teens ages 14–17, where they can chill, hang out with friends, listen to music, watch TV, play group games, and more.

 For adults, one of the ship's three pools is reserved exclusively for older guests to relax and spend time, featuring a poolside bar and a number of deck chairs.
 There is also a shipboard spa at the front of the ship, past the adult pool, as well as a gym.
 There are also adults-only activities, including limited alcohol tastings, trivia, and other activities in the After Hours section of the ship, which becomes adults-only after 9pm.

 The ship also has a promenade/walking track around the exterior on deck four.
 On some cruisings, there are fireworks at sea on one night of the cruise, as well as a Pirate Night and/or Star Wars/Marvel Day at Sea.